abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/cache.md

 The default `desktop.directorytomemory` is a dictionary set to `{ 'emptyDir': { 'medium': 'Memory', 'sizeLimit': '8Gi' } }`

-The `desktop.directorytomemory` dictionnary is the same for all `desktop.directorytomemoryemptydir` entries.
+The `desktop.directorytomemory` dictionary is the same for all `desktop.directorytomemoryemptydir` entries.

 A `kubectl describe pod` command line shows the volume for each `desktop.directorytomemoryemptydir` in this case `[ '.cache', '.local', '.config' ]`